Veykril/tlborm/src/syntax-extensions/source-analysis.md

 It is important to understand the distinction between the AST and token trees.
 When writing macros, you have to deal with *both* as distinct things.

-One other aspect of this to note: it is *impossible* to have an unpaired paren, bracket or brace;
+One other aspect of this to note: it is *impossible* to have an unpaired parenthesis, bracket or brace;
 nor is it possible to have incorrectly nested groups in a token tree.

 [tokenization]: https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization